Clonal Hematopoiesis (CH)

 4. If I have CH, what are the risks to my children?

-5. What is Memorial Sloan Kettering’s CH clinic?
+5. What is MSK’s CH clinic?

 People with high-risk CH will have tests (such as blood tests or a bone marrow biopsy) to check for other blood disorders.
 All CH clinic patients also meet with a cardiologist to be screened for cardiovascular disease risk.
-This includes blood tests and sometimes additional heart testing.
+This includes blood tests and sometimes other heart testing.